MannShah0312/MarketManipulationDetection_using_EGT/README.md

-Here's a comprehensive README file for the GitHub repository [MarketManipulationDetection\_using\_EGT](https://github.com/MannShah0312/MarketManipulationDetection_using_EGT):

----

 # Market Manipulation Detection using Evolutionary Game Theory (EGT)

 This project leverages concepts from Evolutionary Game Theory (EGT) and recommender systems to detect manipulations in commodity markets.
 The current implementation focuses on the wheat market in Central India.